BinayakJha/autoplot-maker-and-predictor/README.md

-# AUTO PLOT MAKER AND PREDICTOR - Binayak jha
+# AUTO PLOT MAKER , PREDICTOR AND CLASSIFIER - Binayak jha

 This project is made from,